 Causes of Hair Loss for Children

-There are several factors that often cause children to lose their hair according to WebMD.
-They include:
+There are several factors that often cause children to lose their hair, including:

 - Tinea capitis: More commonly known as ringworm of the scalp, it is a fungal infection that often strikes children causing patches of hair loss.
 Hair often breaks off at the surface of the skin and leaves the appearance of little black dots.
 It can be treated with anti-fungal medications and shampoos.